HKN-UCSD/database-scripts/README.md

 # database-scripts
-These are python scripts which run specific queries that are useful for HKN
+These are python scripts which run specific SQL queries that are useful for HKN portal's database